 What is Car Repossession?

-- Extrajudicial Foreclosure Under the Chattel Mortgage Law (Act No. 1508): if you voluntarily surrender your vehicle.
+- Extrajudicial Foreclosure Under the Chattel Mortgage Law (Act No. 1508) for voluntary surrender of a vehicle in the Philippines

-- Judicial Foreclosure of the Chattel Mortgage: should you refuse to surrender your car.
+- Judicial Foreclosure of the Chattel Mortgage for refusing to surrender your car.
 Your bank may file for a Replevin Case.
 The court will then issue an order, allowing authorities to repossess the car under any circumstance.

 Car Repossession Process in the Philippines

 What happens if your car gets repossessed in the Philippines?
 You might wonder.